ipfs-shipyard/pinning-service-compliance/api.estuary.tech.md

   🟢 Response is ok (success)

+  🟢 Response is ok (success)

+  🟢 Response is ok (success)

+  🟢 Response is ok (success)

+  🟢 Response is ok (success)

-  ❌ Final pinsGet call returns the same count as before all compliance checks: '2' (failure)
+  🟢 Final pinsGet call returns the same count as before all compliance checks: '0' (success)

 ### Errors during run